Last updated July 6, 2022

 If you move to a country in the EU, for example, you can enjoy low-cost health care, send your kids to school in any EU country inexpensively, and enjoy pension benefits when you retire.

-You might want to get a citizenship in a country that will offer great schools and other social programs to your children.
+You might want to obtain citizenship in a country that will offer great schools and other social programs to your children.

-However, if social services are one of the reasons why you want to get dual citizenship, I encourage you to look beyond western countries like New Zealand or the UK.
-These countries are a bit more difficult to get citizenship in, so unless you can claim citizenship by descent, you’ll need to actually move there, get a job, and go through the process of naturalization.
+However, if social services are one of the reasons why you want to get dual citizenship, we encourage you to look beyond western countries like New Zealand or the UK.
+These countries are a bit more difficult to get citizenship in, so unless you can claim citizenship by descent, you’ll need to actually move there, get a job, and go through the process of becoming a naturalized citizen.

 Rising countries like Brazil, however, have the potential to become as advanced as the EU in a matter of decades, and getting citizenship there is substantially less of a hassle.
 For example, you could give birth in Brazil to give your child Brazilian citizenship and then get fast-track naturalization as a parent of a Brazilian child.